 Hereinafter referred to as: GLS

-These General Business Conditions are based on section 1751 et seq. of Act No. 89/2012 Coll., Civil Code, and they complement the legal regulations specified in the provisions of section 2471 et seq. of the above Act and are inseparable part of the Parcel Forwarding Contract, on the basis of which GLS undertakes to ensure the forwarding of parcels and the Client undertakes to pay the contracted reward – the price of the parcel-forwarding service.
-The General Business Conditions regulate in a binding way relations established between GLS and the Client on ensuring the forwarding of parcels.
+These General Terms and Conditions are based on section 1751 et seq. of Act No. 89/2012 Coll., Civil Code, and they complement the legal regulations specified in the provisions of section 2471 et seq. of the above Act and are inseparable part of the Parcel Forwarding Contract, on the basis of which GLS undertakes to ensure the forwarding of parcels and the Client undertakes to pay the contracted reward – the price of the parcel-forwarding service.
+The General Terms and Conditions regulate in a binding way relations established between GLS and the Client on ensuring the forwarding of parcels.

-The Client declares that it familiarized itself with the content of the General Business Conditions prior to the conclusion of the Forwarding Contract and that it agrees with them and accepts them without qualification.
+The Client declares that it familiarized itself with the content of the General Terms and Conditions prior to the conclusion of the Forwarding Contract and that it agrees with them and accepts them without qualification.

-These General Business Conditions shall be adequately applied also to the basic Contracts of Carriage made before the effect hereof and
+These General Terms and Conditions shall be adequately applied also to the basic Contracts of Carriage made before the effect hereof and

 a) such contracts are concluded pursuant to the provision of Section 2471 et seq. of Act.
 No. 89/2012 Coll., Civil Code;

-b) should these General Business Conditions mention a Forwarder this shall be understood as a forwarding agent;
+b) should these General Terms and Conditions mention a Forwarder this shall be understood as a forwarding agent;

-c) should these General Business Conditions mention a Client this shall be understood as a purchaser of transportation;
+c) should these General Terms and Conditions mention a Client this shall be understood as a purchaser of transportation;

-d) should these General Business Conditions mention a Forwarding Contract this shall be understood as a contract of carriage.
+d) should these General Terms and Conditions mention a Forwarding Contract this shall be understood as a contract of carriage.

 1. Introduction, concepts definition

-1.1 GLS provides integrated domestic and export parcel forwarding and express forwarding services to business, institutional and corporate Clients generally endowed with legal personality, or natural personality undertaking pursuant to the Trades Licensing Act, who enter into basic Parcel Forwarding Contracts with GLS in respect of the use of such services, and make payments for the service periodically, in retrospect, based on the performance.
+1.1 GLS provides integrated domestic and export parcel forwarding and express forwarding services to business, institutional and corporate Clients generally endowed with legal person, or natural person undertaking pursuant to the Trades Licensing Act entering basic Parcel Forwarding Contracts with GLS in respect of the use of such services, and make payments for the service periodically, paying of such is settled retrospectively, based on the volume of provided services.

 1.2 GLS shall be entitled to refuse the conclusion of the Parcel Forwarding Contract or to suspend the performance thereto for whatever reason, even without giving any reason.

-1.3 GLS only forwards carriage-paid parcels, that is, the Client in all cases makes payment for the provision of forwarding services.
+1.3 GLS only forwards carriage-paid-to parcels, i.e. the Client in all cases makes payment for the provision of forwarding services.

-1.4 These General Business Conditions define the rights and duties undertaken by GLS and the Client in order that GLS may perform the forwarding of parcels at the appropriate standard of quality.
+1.4 These General Terms and Conditions define the rights and duties undertaken by GLS and the Client in order that GLS may perform the forwarding of parcels at the appropriate standard of quality.

-1.5 GLS in all cases provides delivery from the Client directly to the Addressee (door-to-door), and operates communication devices and an organizational apparatus that enables Clients to obtain answers to all inquiries they may have in relation to parcel delivery, either over the phone, via the email or via the internet.
+1.5 GLS in all cases provides delivery from the Client directly to the Addressee (door-to-door) and operates communication devices and an organizational apparatus enabling Clients to obtain answers to all inquiries they may have in relation to parcel delivery, either over the phone, via email or via the internet.

-1.6 Although the GLS product partly comprises an intermediated service (based on subcontractor performance), the GLS technology ensures that parcels can be tracked and traced throughout the entire process.
+1.6 Although the GLS product partly comprises an intermediated service (based on a subcontractor performance), the GLS technology ensures that tracking and tracing parcels throughout the entire process.

-1.7 Definition of terms used in the General Business Conditions:
+1.7 Definition of terms used in the General Terms and Conditions: